 Julia Child recounts how Caesar Cardini (a San Diego restaurateur; not Caesar Augustus by the way) in 1925 made a trip south of the border to Tijuana, Mexico to avoid Prohibition-era laws and created the Caesar salad.

 The original Caesar salad, according to Julia, was made with the inner leaves of a romaine lettuce, tossed with olive oil, lemon juice, Parmesan cheese, black pepper, garlic, and eggs that have been boiled for exactly one minute.
 Julia recounts how “Caesar himself rolled the big cart up to the table, tossed the romaine in a great wooden bowl… I can see him break two eggs over that romaine and roll them in, the greens going all creamy as the eggs flowed over them.”

 Heirloom Beet Salad 9: This salad is as pretty as it looks.
 Even if you are not a fan of beets you will love this salad!
 Roasted heirloom beets are sweet and enhanced with a splash of white balsamic vinaigrette.
 It does not have that raw green tastes.
 Topped with frill lettuce and toasted hazelnut for texture and extra earthiness.

-Crispy Chicken Wings 10: If you are a huge fan of Portland’s Pok Pok chicken wings, than you will love Chef Chen’s fish sauce caramel and sambal chili wings with a crispy double fried batter.
+Crispy Chicken Wings 10: If you are a huge fan of Portland’s Pok Pok chicken wings, than you will love Chef Chen’s fish sauce caramel and sambal chilli wings with a crispy double fried batter.
 Served with pickled vegetables.
 I love these chicken wings.
-I love wings in general, but these chicken wings with fish sauce is robustly flavored.
+I love wings in general, but these chicken wings with fish sauce are robustly flavoured.
 Tart and Spicy and goes great with beer!

 Crispy Stuffed Olives 6: These poppers are the perfect finger food.
 Olives stuffed with anchovies, ricotta and served with spiced citrus aioli.
 We bet you can’t eat just one.